congma/lru_ng/doc/source/compatibility.rst

 **************************************

-* Name of the class has changed to :code:`LRUDict` (because the acronym "LRU" is better reserved as the name of an *algorithm*).
+* Name of the class has changed to :code:`LRUDict` (because the acronym "LRU" is better reserved as an adjective or a description of the particular replacement policy).
 * Python 2.7 support is removed.
 Instead, CPython 3.6+ is now required.
 * The :meth:`~LRUDict.get_size`, :meth:`~LRUDict.set_size`, and
   :meth:`~LRUDict.set_callback` methods are obsoleted.
 To resize or change the